Bepely/anychart_react/README.md

 ## React + Anychart

-In this example you can find out how to use Anychart with React JS and Vanilla JS together.
+In this example you can find out how to get rid
+of duplicate chart renders.

 ## Instruction

 1. You have to have NodeJS
 2. Change your current directory to /anychart_react
 3. npm i
 4. npm run dev